Let’s start by the beginning: what does VAT stand for?

 You drop VAT from your invoices, making you directly more affordable for customers that don’t recover VAT and easing the cash-flows of all others.

 The drawback?
-Dropping VAT also means that you can not get VAT back on your purchases.
+Dropping VAT also means that you can not get the VAT back on your purchases.

 Once your annual turnover is higher than 25,000 euros, don’t forget to adjust to the VAT system (and notify your customers as well).